aagiser/Introduction-to-Mechatronics-Course/README.md

 # Mechatronics-Course
-The exersices and projects of mechatronics course
+The exersices and projects of "Introduction to Mechatronics" course

 Ferdowsi University of Mashhad